cobusb/Emmer/README.md

 1. Create your project structure following the sample above
 2. Copy the build script from `bin/build` in this repository
 3. Set up Tailwind CSS with `tailwind.config.js` and `package.json`
+4. Install Node.js dependencies: `npm install`
-4. Configure your deployment workflow
+5. Configure your deployment workflow

 ## Usage